sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 # Result of different hyperparameters
 I decide to train the model with different hyperparameters to compare the outcomes.
-All of the models was trained until 40k checkpoint.
 The dataset was divided into 2 datasets, training and evaluation, with ratio of 90:10.

 # Result (48 batch size)
 This version of fine-tuned Performance is a part of my research project.
-Batch size of 48 was used, with drop rate of 50 percent    .
+Batch size of 48 was used, with drop rate of 50 percent.
+The model was trained until 40k checkpoint.

 The blue line is the training set.
 The orange line is the evaluation set.